 The Orientation Module is a series of courses that lays a foundation for success in the program.
 In these courses, you will explore online learning, electronic research, and research writing.

-Virtual Learning and Teams prepares new AIM students for success by introducing online learning theory and practice.
+Maximizing the Value of Virtual Teams prepares new AIM students for success by introducing online learning theory and practice.
 Topics include virtual teams, multiple intelligences, teaching styles, facilitative teaching, and self-directed learning.
 This course is required for all AIM Program students.
-Virtual Learning and Teams (VLT) is a prerequisite for all AIM courses.
+Maximizing the Value of Virtual Teams is a prerequisite for all AIM courses.
 (3 credits; pass/no pass; 7 weeks)

-Electronic Information and Research explores how to carry out purposeful and sophisticated research using electronic sources, both on the Internet and in library databases.
+Finding, Evaluating, and Using Information Sources explores how to carry out purposeful and sophisticated research using electronic sources, both on the Internet and in library databases.
 In addition, the development of electronic information is used to examine how information is produced, constructed, and validated.
-Prerequisite: Virtual Learning and Teams.
+Prerequisite: Maximizing the Value of Virtual Teams.
 (2 credits; graded; 4 weeks)

 Writing for Research introduces the fundamentals of formal research writing.
 Using skills gained in the Electronic Information and Research course, students identify foundational literature to support their research question, then generate a rough draft research report in APA format.
-Prerequisite: Electronic Information and Research.
+Prerequisite: Finding, Evaluating, and Using Information Sources.
 (2 credits; graded; 4 weeks)

 Information Management focuses on information resources, communications, and management tools.